 Sweet and spicy Kung Pao Chicken Thighs serve up a heavy dose of flavor in a single skillet!
-You'll fall head over heels for this simple paleo recipe that delivers sticky smoldering heat.
+You'll fall head over heels for this simple gluten free recipe that delivers sticky smoldering heat.

 We eat chicken thighs at least once a week, especially when we're trying to save money.
 Chicken thighs are an inexpensive protein option (way cheaper than chicken breasts) and they're incredibly versatile.
 Bone-in thighs are an easy choice for easy meals.